Timagoras: In ancient culture

 Although Anteros is sometimes presented as the opposite of his brother Eros, in the story of Timagoras where he (apparently) strikes the indifferent Meles with remorse, he becomes an avenger of love, and thus in league with Eros.
-Pausanias mentions the altar in conjunction with the Eros statue dedicated by Charmus, a sixth-century BC Greek polemarch said to have been the lover of several Athenian politicians.
+Pausanias mentions the altar in conjunction with the Eros statue dedicated by Charmus, a sixth-century BC Greek polemarch said to have been the beloved of Pisistratus and the lover of Pisistratus' son, Hippias.
 Both variations exist as cult aetia, that is stories explaining the origin of worship-related customs (the altar and the statue).

 The myth is a typical tale of pederastic love, whose structure has been characterised as the "hybristic eromenos" type of such stories, paralleling the tales of Narcissus and Leucocomas, where the beloved takes advantage of the erastes affection and love.
 Ancient Greek men were expected to court adolescent boys, who might be limited in number or even entirely uninterested in the advances of older men.
 Those tales seem to constitute moral parables that teach lessons on navigating the sexual relationships between men and teenage boys.
 Love of boys was encouraged, but it could be dangerous if inappropriate, especially when it came to those on the younger side who were seen as more impulsive or lacking judgement, in need of moral lessons on pride, cruelty and thoughtfulness.
 Meles, a meirakion, would have been around the ages of thirteen to twenty.

 Antoninus Liberalis and Ovid record a similar myth in which a man named Phylius undertakes a number of tasks for the sake of the unimpressed Cycnus, only to fall out of love eventually, and Cycnus to transform into a swan after jumping off of a cliff.